The Difference Between ICF Accreditation And ICF Membership

 IT'S YOUR CALL

 If you want to connect with other coaches and focus on your professional development, the ICF membership can enable you to do that quite easily at a reduced cost.
+It enables you to access free webinars, events and trainings on the ICF website, and it allows you to show your affiliation to the ICF with the badge before you have received your ACC.

 You can reflect on what would support your practice and what you would need at this very moment.
 It can always change in the future so you will still be able to opt for one or the other (or both) at any point in time.